-9. Proxy marriage are no longer allowed in Texas.
+9. Proxy marriages are no longer legal or allowed in Texas.

-10. Texas does allow prisoners to marry person from the outside.
-Prisoners may not marry another prisoner.
+10. Texas does allow prisoners to marry a person from the outside.
+Prisoners may not marry another prisoner or guard.
 (Please see Prison Weddings for complete information and the process)

 11. If recently divorced, there is a 30 day waiting period before you can remarry.
 (May be waived under extenuating circumstances)

 12. Same-sex marriages are allowed in Texas.

 13. You may not marry a cousin.